CastleLab/COMP3021-2020Fall-PA1-Student-Version/README.md

  piece.
 The move returned should be a **VALID** move.

 * `void Game.updateScore(Player player, Piece piece, Move move)` method updates the score of the give player according to the move, and the piece he just moved.
-You should make no assumption on whether `move` is valid or not.
- Your implementation should be able to handle an invalid move here (e.g. out of boundary of gameboard).
+We do not want you to validate the move inside this method, since in unit tests, this method may be called separately without a valid gameboard being constructed.
+So all you need is to implement the score algorithm.
+That's it.

 ### Program Entry